daos-stack/daos/doc/admin/deployment.md

 ## Provider Configuration and Debug

-To aid in provider configuration and debug, it may be helpful to run the fi_pingpong test (delivered as part of OFI/libfabric).
+To aid in provider configuration and debug, it may be helpful to run the `fi_pingpong` test (delivered as part of OFI/libfabric).
 To run that test, determine the name of the provider to test usually by removing the "ofi+" prefix from the network scan provider data.
-Do use the "ofi+" prefix in the daos_server.yml.
-Do not use the "ofi+" prefix with fi_pingpong.
+Do use the "ofi+" prefix in the `daos_server.yml`.
+Do not use the "ofi+" prefix with `fi_pingpong`.

-Then, the fi_pingpong test can be used to verify that the targeted OFI provider works fine:
+Then, the `fi_pingpong` test can be used to verify that the targeted OFI provider works fine:

 ```bash
 node1$ fi_pingpong -p psm2